sergeykochetkov/mlopsproject/Readme.md

 # Project forecasts profitable trading position on stock market with help of pytorch and transformers.
+Graduation Project for MLOps course https://github.com/DataTalksClub/mlops-zoomcamp

 ## We use stock ticker, history length, time intervals and other parameters specified in main.py.